gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-49-spinner-waiting-for-login
+Change the word "Login" on the login button to a spinner while waiting for api call to finish.

+Since the Heroku server can take a while to be provisioned it was apparent that some visual was needed that the login call was made but waiting for the server to respond.

+Also beefed up the call to get the UI version from the server.

 ## step-48-CICD-deploy
 Build the war and deploy to travis-ci when code in merged to master.